jsh9/pydoclint/README.md

 If `True`, the type hints in the docstring and in the Python code need to exactly match.

-To turn this optoin on/off, do this:
+To turn this option on/off, do this:

 ```
 pydoclint --check-type-hint=False <FILE_OR_FOLDER>